BinitShresthaTest/RL_FINAL/README.md

 bash scripts/download_xmagical_dataset.sh
 ```

 The dataset will be located in `/tmp/xirl/datasets/xmagical`.

-You are free to modify the save destination, just make sure you update `config.data.root` in the pretraining config file &mdash; see `base_configs/pretrain.py`.
+**EXPERIMENTS**

+The following bash script should have downloaded a saved_models folder with our experiments with their checkpoint files.
+If there are any issues, please download it directly here: https://drive.google.com/file/d/1MWxzIwvqzXEHsr0R7hbqZchNHM6sZYnR/view

 ## Code Navigation